Module 1: You and Your Business

 Understand your customers’ needs

 Growth can only occur with a strong marketing and sales effort.
 This module focuses on understanding customers’ needs, target markets and the competition.
 We will study the fundamentals of sales and marketing and discuss how to develop and execute an effective marketing plan.
-This highly interactive module also includes exercises to help participants prepare and deliver a sales pitch and a panel of experts to discuss social media-based marketing.
+This highly interactive module also includes exercises to help participants prepare and deliver a sales pitch and how to market their business with social media.

 Module 7: Strategic Growth Through Operations